kxdang/kiendang.me/content/blog/071-covid-19/index.md

 date: 2020-03-17
 slug: covid-19
 title: 🏥 COVID19 - Ontario state of emergency
 description: Ontario is officially in a state of emergency amid COVID-19 outbreak.
-All elective surgeries has been cancelled.
+All elective surgeries have been cancelled.
 tags: ["life"]
 ---